 Providing custom tailored, equine-assisted mental health services

-Project Horse provides custom-tailored equine assisted mental health services to neurotypical individuals, ages 6 to 86 years old.
-Through a unique and engaging non-riding approach, where horses and clients are partners, the Center has supported the emotional needs of thousands of children, teens, adults, groups and families since 2008.
+Project Horse provides custom-tailored equine assisted mental health services to individuals aged 6 and up.
+Through a unique and engaging non-riding approach, where horses and clients are partners, Project Horse has supported the emotional needs of thousands of children, teens, adults, groups and families since 2008.

 What We Do